-In our opinion, Champaign-Urbana Public Health District complied, in all material respects, with the requirements referred to above that are applicable to each of its major federal programs for the year ended March 31, 2005.
+In our opinion, Champaign-Urbana Public Health District complied, in all material respects, with the requirements referred to above that are applicable to each of its major federal programs for the year ended March 31, 2006.
+However, the results of our auditing procedures disclosed instances of noncompliance with those requirements that are required to be reported in accordance with OMB Circular A-133 and which are described in the accompanying schedule of findings and questioned costs as items 06-02 and 06-03.